SineadMorris/ushr/README.md

     ##     median       SD  N
     ## 1 65.70076 30.98759 16

 Alternatively, to calculate non-parametric TTS estimates, we set the argument `parametric = FALSE`, and supply the original data using `data = actg315`, rather than the fitted model output.
-The estimates are similar to those for the parametric method but, given the less stringent conditions for inclusion in the non-parametric analysis (there is no minimum requirement on the number of observations), we are able to estimate TTS for more subjects.
+The estimates are similar to those for the parametric method but, since there is no minimum requirement on the number of observations, we are able to estimate TTS for more subjects.

 ``` r
 TTSnonparametric <- get_TTS(data = actg315, parametric = FALSE,